cpsl-research/CPSL_Manuals/UAVs/PX4_Simulation.md

     source /opt/ros/jazzy/setup.bash
     ```

-2. As we will be using a gazebo simulation, at times it will be helpful to read ground truth data from the gazebo simulation environment into our ROS environment.
-This can be accomplished by installing the ros_gz bridge using the following commands (see [ros_gz readme](https://github.com/gazebosim/ros_gz/tree/jazzy) for more details):
-    - First, add packages.ros.org to the OS so that it can find the pre-build binary
-    ```
-    sudo sh -c 'echo "deb [arch=$(dpkg --print-architecture)] http://packages.ros.org/ros2/ubuntu $(lsb_release -cs) main" > /etc/apt/sources.list.d/ros2-latest.list'
-    curl -s https://raw.githubusercontent.com/ros/rosdistro/master/ros.asc | sudo apt-key add -
-    sudo apt-get update
-    ```
-    - Next, install the ros_gz package for ROS2 Jazzy
-    ```
-    sudo apt install ros-jazzy-ros-gz
-    ```

-3. To enable connecting to the PX4 over ethernet using ROS2, the XRCE-DDS Client must be installed.
+2. To enable connecting to the PX4 over ethernet using ROS2, the XRCE-DDS Client must be installed.
 To do so, follow the instructions for "Setup Micro XRCE-DDS Agent & Client" at the [PX4 ROS2 User Guide](https://docs.px4.io/v1.15/en/ros2/user_guide.html#setup-micro-xrce-dds-agent-client).
 Essentially the following commands will be executed:
     - Install the Micro-XRCE-DDS-Agent
     ```
     git clone https://github.com/eProsima/Micro-XRCE-DDS-Agent.git